ddemott/chess-ai/README.md

 ## 🚧 Incomplete Features / TODO List

-All major chess rules and game end conditions are now implemented and tested:
+All major chess rules and game end conditions are now implemented and tested.
+Note: The threefold repetition penalty in AI evaluation is currently removed and will be redesigned in future updates.

 ### � Complete Features
 - [x] Stalemate detection